 Sample analysis and quality assurance/quality control program

-True widths of reported drill intercepts have not been determined.
+The true width of the veins is estimated to be approximately 70 per cent of the drilled width.
 Assays are uncut except where indicated.
 All core assays are from HQ drill core unless stated otherwise.
 Drill core is logged and sampled in a secure core storage facility located at the project site 40 kilometres north of the city of Parral.
-Core samples from the program are cut in half, using a diamond cutting saw, and are sent to ALS Geochemistry-Mexico for preparation in Chihuahua City, Mexico, and subsequently pulps are sent to ALS Vancouver, Canada, which is an accredited mineral analysis laboratory, for analysis.
-All samples are prepared using a method whereby the entire sample is crushed to 70 per cent passing minus two millimetres, a split of 250 g is taken and pulverized to better than 85 per cent passing 75 microns.
+Core samples from the program are cut in half, using a diamond cutting saw, and are sent to ALS for preparation in Chihuahua City, Mexico, and subsequently pulps are sent to ALS Vancouver, Canada, which is an accredited mineral analysis laboratory, for analysis.
+All samples are prepared using a method whereby the entire sample is crushed to 70 per cent passing minus two millimetres and a split of 250 grams is taken and pulverized to better than 85 per cent passing 75 microns.
 Samples are analyzed for gold using standard fire assay-AAS (atomic absorption spectroscopy) techniques (Au-AA24) from a 50 g pulp.
 Overlimits are analyzed by fire assay and gravimetric finish.
 Samples are also analyzed using 33-element inductively coupled plasma method (ME-ICP61).
 Overlimit sample values are reassayed for: (1) values of zinc greater than 1 per cent; (2) values of lead greater than 1 per cent; and (3) values of silver greater than 100 g/t.
 Samples are reassayed using the ME-OG62 (high-grade material ICP-AES (inductively coupled plasma atomic emission spectroscopy)) analytical package.
 For values of silver greater than 1,500 g/t, samples are reassayed using the Ag-CON01 analytical method, a standard 30 g fire assay with gravimetric finish.
 Certified standards and blanks are routinely inserted into all sample shipments to ensure integrity of the assay process.
 Selected samples are chosen for duplicate assay from the coarse reject and pulps of the original sample.
 No QA/QC issues were noted with the results reported herein.

-Gernot Wober, PGeo, vice-president of exploration, Discovery Metals, is the company's designated qualified person for this news release within the meaning of National Instrument 43-101 -- Standards of Disclosure for Mineral Projects, and has reviewed and validated that the information contained in this news release is accurate.
+Gernot Wober, PGeo, vice-president, exploration, Discovery Silver, is the company's designated qualified person for this news release within the meaning of National Instrument 43-101 Standards of Disclosure for Mineral Projects and has reviewed and validated that the information contained in this news release is accurate.